rvcuenca/test_thesis_template/README.md

 It is assumed that you have installed

  1. the latest version of R and Rstudio
- 2. the latest version of the R package `tintyex`.
+ 2. the latest version of the R package `tinytex`.
 Otherwise install it using the following R lines.

   ```r
   install.packages("tinytext")